 Some of the scholars of the past have said that sincerity has three signs:

-2. You become oblivious of your good deeds after doing them.
+- That you become oblivious of your own good deeds after doing them.